Vocational Qualification in Restaurant and Catering Services,

 The study program is designed to give students the necessary skills which are required in the hospitality industry - such as basic skills in cooking, customer service, mathematics, computer studies etc. The Study Program contains on-the-job learning (practical training).
 On-the-job learning enables students to integrate to the Finnish working life.

-The Study Programme of a restaurant cook consists of 180 credits and it takes about 2,5 years to complete.
+The study program of a restaurant cook consists of 180 credits and it takes about 2,5 years to complete.
 Studies contain both practical and theoretical studies.
-An average study load during one week is 30 hours, usually between 8 am and 4 pm.
-Both autumn and spring semesters follow the normal Finnish school schedule.

-In Varia there are several different study programs but only the education of a restaurant cook is available in English.
-Currently there are students from 30 countries studying at our multicultural education program.
-The average age of the students has been approximately 27 years.
+Students from 30 countries are studying at our multicultural education program.
+The average age of the students is approximately 27 years.

 The main aim of the study program is to give qualifications which enable the holder of the certificate to work as a cook in a restaurant.
 Although the study language is English, studying Finnish is also an important part of the studies - both theoretically with a Finnish teacher and combined with practical studies in the kitchen, so that after studies students are able to work in Finnish speaking working environments.
 An important goal is that all our students are employed at graduation.